GLOBAL MARKETS-Oil at 11-year low, election impasse hits Spanish assets

 SPAIN LAGS

-Spain's IBEX, however, was down 2 percent.
-Earlier it hit its lowest since Sept.
+Spain's IBEX, however, was down 2.2 percent, hitting its lowest since Sept.
 29 after the fragmented nature of Sunday's election vote cast uncertainty over the country's reform programme and broader economy.

 Prime Minister Mariano Rajoy's conservative Popular Party won more seats than any other party but fell well short of a majority.
 Left-wing parties failed to win a clear mandate to govern either, and talks to form a coalition government could drag on for weeks.